ahmxdiqbal/civ-game-mgmt-sys/TO-DO.md

 - [x] process transactions in order of timeSubmitted
 - [x] support maneuver transaction: move troops from one city you own to another city you own, major or minor
 - [x] load player data from JSON files
+- [ ] add alliances field in Player object
+- [ ] add support to manuever troops to cities controlled by allies
 - [ ] support import and export transactions: